About Me

 My roots are in classical music, but I’m driven by curiosity.
 I blur the lines between genres, drawing from ambient, electronic, pop, and experimental traditions to build immersive sonic worlds.
 My performances are more than just music — they’re experiences that explore solitude, memory, and connection.
 I create from instinct, intuition, and a desire to connect with people beyond words.

 For me, music is freedom.
 It’s a way to process the noise of the world, to tap into something more honest — something deeply human.
-I believe in the power of sound to hold space, tell stories, and offer comfort.
-My hope is that my work reminds people to slow down, breathe, and listen — not just to me, but to themselves.
+I believe in the power of sound to hold space and to tell stories.

 My journey into sound began early, with a violin in my hands.
 My parents love to tell the story of how, as a little kid, I picked up a violin and immediately started playing — like I already knew how.
 From then on, I was hooked (or at least, they were).
 For 15 years, they made me practice an hour a day.
 I hated it.
 But now, I’m so grateful.
 That daily discipline gave me a foundation — and eventually, a voice.